nest/nestml/doc/syntax.md

 ```

 #### Physical unit literals
-* Simple unit literals are composed of a number with the type name.
-Complex unit
+* Simple unit literals are composed of a number with the type name (with or without a whitespace).
-literals are composed of a number and type inside square brackets.
-Also simple
+Complex unit literals are composed of a number and type inside of square brackets.
-units can be put inside of square brackets.
+Also simple units can be put inside of square brackets.

 ```
 <number> <unit_type>
 <number> [<unit_type>]